-The author, Julia Shuvalova, is a writer and translator, a female fluent in a few European languages, in love with European, Arabic and Chinese cultures.
-However, she was born and presently lives in Russia, her homeland, and stands up for her country’s values, historical input and present (geo)political stance.
-She teaches Foreign Languages and Journalism and occasionally lectures on Cinema.
-She has published a couple of books as a translator, a collection of essays as an author, and has numerous publications as a poet and journalist.
+The author, Julia Shuvalova, is a writer and translator, fluent in a few European languages, in love with world culture.
+She was born and presently lives in Russia, of which she is very proud.
+She teaches Languages and History and occasionally lectures on Cinema.
+She has published a couple of books as a translator, two collections of essays and poems as an author, and has numerous publications as a poet and journalist.
 She lives in Moscow, skis in winter, and winds down with the knitting, surrounded by her pets.

 Posts in Russian are available on a subdomain accessible via the menu.

 The author is always happy to make a report about an interesting event or occasion, or to do an interview, or to be interviewed.
 All requests are welcome via a contact form below or on a dedicated page.